 New Food Trends: Fact or Fiction?Food

-Every now and then, food fads create a buzz that excite and entice many consumers to try them out.
+Every now and then, food fads create a buzz that excites and entices many consumers to try them out.
 Diet fads come and go in the same way.
 And people initially rave over them thinking that those will keep them healthy, make them lose weight fast, or help with other problems.
 However, not all food trends you hear about are true or really effective.
 So it’s necessary to sort out which of these claims people are making are actually true or not.

 1. Green tea helps promote weight loss. – Fact or Fiction?